Chapter 8

 We see that if our program involves user input, then we must consider whether our program will only work correctly for certain input values.
 In that situation, we express our assumptions using assume statements.

-After each program statement, we must add a logic block to evaluate what changed on that line of code.
-We will see more details on these logic blocks throughout the rest of this chapter.
-Recall that the syntax for those logic blocks looks like:
+After each program statement, we must add a proof block to evaluate what changed on that line of code.
+We will see more details on these proof blocks throughout the rest of this chapter.
+Recall that the syntax for those proof blocks looks like:

 Finally, we add one or more assert statements to express what our program did.
 These are usually placed at the end of a program, but sometimes we have assert statements throughout the program to describe the progress up to that point.